ultralytics/ultralytics/docs/help/contributing.md

 ### Minimum Reproducible Example

 When reporting a bug, it's essential to provide a minimum reproducible example.
 A minimum reproducible example is a small, self-contained piece of code that demonstrates the bug.
 This helps the maintainers and other contributors quickly identify the issue and work on a fix.
+See our [Minimum Reproducible Example (MRE) Guide](minimum_reproducible_example.md) for details.

 ## License and Copyright